John Jansen

 Wadi Abu Habil, the Abu Habil conglomerates & the Jordan Valley beyond.

-Mahmoud at an exposure of tool-bearing fluvial gravels in Wadi Himar.
+Mahmoud at an exposure of tool-bearing fluvial gravels in Wadi al-Himar.

 6th Cosmo Workshop – Cologne